Shift from the Dreaded Drama Triangle to *The Empowerment Dynamic

 TED* (*The Empowerment Dynamic) is a positive alternative to the Drama Triangle, which was first described by Stephen Karpman, MD.
 The Dreaded Drama Triangle (DDT)™ is comprised of three roles: Victim (the primary role), Persecutor (which the Victim blames for their suffering); and the Rescuer (who steps in to try and take away the Victim’s suffering).
 People shift in and out of all three roles in this Dreaded Drama Triangle (DDT).

-TED* is *The Empowerment Dynamic – a set of relationships or roles that offer an alternative to living life as a Victim, and inspire the realization that choice can lead to a positive approach to life’s challenges.
+TED* is *The Empowerment Dynamic – a set of relationships or roles that offer an alternative to the drama triangle and to living life as a Victim.
+TED* inspires the realization that choice can lead to a positive approach to life’s challenges.

 In David Emerald’s simple yet engaging book, The Power of TED*, three characters have a life-changing conversation on a beach.
 What emerges from this illustrated teaching story is an empowered and resourceful way of thinking, relating and living that increases our ability to create outcomes and to make choices – whatever our circumstances.